 Marriage and Substitutes for Marriage: No law

 Are you LGBTI?
 We want to hear from you!
 Help us inform other users of the site with your views on this country.
 Below is a random question about this country.
 If it is relevant to you please answer it.

-Have you been denied medical treatment in EGYPT because of your sexual orientation?
+Have you been the victim of violence because of your sexual orientation in EGYPT?

 "Revolution never shined for women in the first place"

 Nevin Öztop from Kaos GL, Turkey sat down for an interview with Egyptian feminist Kholoud Bidak, an activist working for the Nazra for Feminist Studies in Cairo, Egypt. >>>

 Not too long ago, the ex.vice-president, Omar Suleiman, used "Muslim Brotherhood" as an "Islamophobic" straw-man in all his interviews during the Jan25 Revolution to scare the whole world of what would happen if Mubarak left.
 Today, Muslim Brotherhood are using homophobia and xenophobia to attract people's votes like they did before during the constitutional referendum and influenced people to vote "yes"!